fabiocaiulo/rhinocyt/README.md

-# Development of a platform for cytology image analysis with the support of artificial intelligence
+# Development of a platform for rhinocytological image analysis with the support of artificial intelligence

 ## Abstract